russmckendrick/records/content/albums/band-on-the-run-778278/index.md

 hideSummary: true
 cover:
     image: "band-on-the-run-778278.jpg"
-    alt: "Band On The Run by Wings (2)"
+    alt: "Band On The Run by Wings"
-    caption: "Band On The Run by Wings (2)"
+    caption: "Band On The Run by Wings"
 genres: ["Rock"]
 styles: ["Pop Rock"]
 ---
 ## Tracklisting
 1. Band On The Run (5:12)
 2. Jet (4:09)